 Self-financing or personal investment is the best way of financing used by several business start-ups.
-Even when you take loan or ask a venture capitalist or government entity to provide funding for your start-up, they still have this question; how much capital you shall be investing in your start-up?
-Investing your own savings is the best option for the first time entrepreneurs.
-In the later stages of business, you can easily opt for business loans and lender shall not have a reason to deny it, as they will consider the stability of business, as it will be low risk factor for them.
+Even when you take a loan or ask a venture capitalist or government entity to provide funding for your start-up, they still have this question; how much capital you shall be investing in your start-up?
+Investing your own savings is the best option for first-time entrepreneurs.
+In the later stages of business, you can easily opt for business loans and lenders shall not have a reason to deny it, as they will consider the stability of business, as it will be low-risk factor for them.

 2. Getting an Angel Investor

 Individuals with surplus cash are known to be Angel investors and these individuals are interested in investing in new start-ups in India, as well as worldwide.
 The risk involved in these investments by Angel investors is more, as compared to loans offered by financial institutions, as Angel investors plan to invest for higher returns to profit.
 India’s popular Angel investors include Mumbai Angels, Indian Angel Network, and Hyderabad Angels.
 Start-up owners can directly get in touch with these investors for funding support.

 Crowdfunding is a concept of collecting funds from multiple investors via social networking sites and web-based platforms for majorly business purposes.
 Online Crowdfunding web portals raise funds for various other purposes like social causes, charities, ideas, disaster relief, events, etc. This concept or idea helps in raising funds for start-ups or first-time business owners and also promotes social and cultural causes.
 India’s leading Crowdfunding platforms include Kickstarter, Ketto, Catapooolt, FuelADream, Fundable, Indiegogo, Milaap, Wishberry, etc.